National Police Agency (South Korea): Autonomous Police System

 The Autonomous Police System is one in which local governments are responsible for the installation, maintenance, and operation of police.
 In this system, The autonomous police mainly carry out life safety and crime prevention tasks, while the national police carry out the work on a national scale.
 This system is based on some legislation.
 Paragraph 1 of Article 117 of the South Korean constitution clarifies that the local governments are based on constitutional values, by stating local governments shall deal with administrative matters pertaining to the welfare of local residents, manage properties, and may enact provisions relating to local autonomy, within the limit of Acts and subordinate statutes.

 In June 2006, Jeju Island started the autonomous police, but this police does not have authority to investigate.
 In 2018, It was discussed that introduction of the autonomous police would become nationwide.
 The autonomous police system has already been in effect on Jeju Island since 2006, and starting this year, it will be piloted in five cities and provinces, including Seoul and Sejong, and will gradually expand nationwide and go into full operation in 2020.

-Investigation Authority
+Investigation authority

-In history, Korean criminal procedure system is concentrated to prosecutor authority.
+Historically, the Korean criminal procedure system is concentrated to prosecutor authority.
 Warrant is only issued by request of prosecutor.
 Many criticisms of this system have been raised.
 One of the alternative systems is reform of the criminal investigation authority.

-In 1990, first debate of revision of investigation authority was started, but adjustment failed by gap of the Police and Prosecutors' Office.
+In 1990, the first debate of revision of investigation authority was started, but adjustment failed by gap of the Police and Prosecutors' Office.
 In 2011, revision of criminal procedure law recognized the authority of start and processing investigation to Police office, but executive order of investigation authority range of prosecutor reinforced power to prosecutor office.
 In 2019, collaboration relation adjustment of police office and prosecutor in investigation was sent to legislation commission.